-Castor seed is used to make castor oil, which is a strong laxative.
+Castor bean is used to make castor oil, which is a strong laxative.
 In pregnancy, castor oil might start labor by stimulating the uterus.

 Possibly Effective for:

 - Constipation.
-Castor oil works as a stimulant laxative for reducing constipation.
+Castor oil works as a stimulant laxative for reducing constipation when taken by mouth.

 - Stimulating full-term labor in pregnant women.
 A single 60 mL dose of castor oil appears to start labor within 24 hours in at least half of women at term pregnancy who try it.
 There is also some evidence that women at term pregnancy whose “water has broken” are more likely to go into labor and are less likely to need a Cesarean section if they take castor oil.

 - Softening cysts.

 - Other conditions.

 Castor oil is LIKELY SAFE for most people when taken by mouth as a single dose.
 In some people, castor oil can cause stomach discomfort, cramping, nausea, and faintness.

 Castor oil seeds that have had the outer coat removed (hulled) are POSSIBLY SAFE when taken by mouth as a single dose.
 Also, castor oil eye drops are POSSIBLY SAFE when applied to the eye for up to 30 days.

 Castor oil is POSSIBLY UNSAFE when taken by mouth long-term or in large doses.
 It might cause fluid and potassium loss from the body when used for more than a week or in doses of more than 15-60 mL per day.